biocypher/biocypher/README.md

 https://biocypher.org

 ## ❓ Description
-This is the development repository for BioCypher, our proposal for a unified framework to create knowledge graph databases for systems biology.
+This is the development repository for BioCypher, our proposal for a unifying framework to create knowledge graph databases for systems biology.
 For an overview, usage notes, and a tutorial, read the docs [here](https://biocypher.org).